philcockfield/app-sync/README.md

 Apps are added with the `APP_<name>` prefix.

-Use the following configuration **required** options:
+Use the following configuration options:

+    Required:
       --repo    # The <username/repo>.
 See 'Repo' section below.
       --route   # The route pattern to match.
 See 'Routes' section below.

-With the following **optional** settings:
+    Optional:
       --branch  # The branch to pull from (default: 'master').

 For example: